yash9769/Coding-Guru/replit.md

-# Replit.md - AI Builder Platform
+# Replit.md - Coding Guru Platform

 ## Overview

-AI Builder is a comprehensive full-stack web application that enables users to create, design, and deploy websites using AI-powered tools.
+Coding Guru is a comprehensive full-stack web application that enables users to create, design, and deploy websites using AI-powered tools.
 The platform features a visual drag-and-drop interface, code generation capabilities, backend API builder, and integrated deployment options.
 Built with a modern React frontend and Express.js backend, it provides an end-to-end solution for web development with minimal coding required.

 ## User Preferences